sbutler/aws-bastion-terraform/README.md

 1. Create a new CloudFormation Stack with the `template.yaml`.
 1. Choose a stack name.
 This will be used for the `project` deploy variable value.
+1. The `TerraformMode` selects if you will get a CodeBuild project to apply the terraform (create and update), or if you will get a CodeBuild Project to destroy the terraform.
+The apply mode also limits the terraform role so that critical resources cannot be accidently removed.
 1. The state bucket and object key are where the terraform state will be stored, and the dynamodb table name for locking.
 See the docs on how to setup AWS for using terraform.
 You can use the same bucket and table for